 What holistic therapies are offered?

-Holistic therapies at Virtue Recovery Las Vegas may include yoga, meditation, art therapy, and acupuncture to support overall well-being.
+To support overall well-being, holistic therapies at Virtue Recovery Las Vegas may include yoga, meditation, art therapy, and acupuncture.

 Can patients receive dual diagnosis treatment?